Want to Contribute?

 DNA ResearchBradshaw DNA Project

 A new tool in genealogical research is the use of genetic markers in DNA to establish family relationships.
-See Genetics, DNA and Health History.
+See How to Use DNA Testing to Trace Your Family Tree.
 The Y-chromosome is passed down from father to son to grandson to great-grandson, etc. along the male line (as are surnames in many modern western societies).
 Occasionally, due to random mutations, one or more of the genetic markers may change in an individual and be passed down to his son that way (similar to a surname changing from Bradshaw to Bratcher).
 Standard tests are available (based on a cheek swab) to identify 12, 25, 37, 67, or 111 markers on the Y-chromosome.
 (The more the markers, the more precise the identification; I strongly suggest 37 or more markers, in order to be useful for genealogical purposes.)
 All direct male descendants of John Bradshaw would have a very similar, if not identical, set of markers (or haplotype).
 Someone with a surname of Bradshaw (or some variation), whether or not they had done in-depth genealogical research, could compare their haplotype to known John Bradshaw direct male descendants to see if they were likely to be a direct male descendant of John Bradshaw.
 Likewise, the John Bradshaw haplotype could be compared to haplotypes of other families to see if these families were closely related in the British Isles.
 I would like to establish a confidential database of haplotypes of John Bradshaw's direct male descendants to give us a tool to identify John Bradshaw descendants and to find closely related Bradshaw families from the British Isles.
 Ideally, we would need several samples from direct male descendants of each of John's grandsons.
 The Family Tree DNA testing service is one of the most well-known.
 If anyone is interested, please contact me by e-mail.
-The tests range in price from $99-$339, depending upon the number of markers, when ordered from Family Tree DNA as a part of the Bradshaw DNA Project.
+The tests can be ordered from Family Tree DNA as a part of the Bradshaw DNA Project.

-John Bradshaw belongs to Y-DNA haplogroup R1b1a2.
+John Bradshaw belongs to Y-DNA haplogroup R1b1a1b.
 (This haplogroup is also known as R-M269.
-It was formerly called R1b1b2 until the ISOGG renamed it in 2011.)
 It is the most common haplogroup in western Europe.
-Further analysis (a "deep clade" test) has refined the haplogroup designation for John Bradshaw to the specific subclade R1b1a2a1a1b3, also known as R-U152 or R-S28.
+Further analysis (a "deep clade" test) has refined the haplogroup designation for John Bradshaw to the specific subclade R1b1a1b1a1a2b3c, also known as R-Z145, according to the ISOGG tree.
 John's haplotype (set of Short Tandem Repeat, or STR, markers) is shown at http://www.worldfamilies.net/surnames/bradshaw/results.
 (Hint: Look at the cluster of samples highlighted in bright yellow.)
 All descendants of John Bradshaw and his wife Elizabeth will fall within this same haplogroup and match the haplotype within just a couple of differences over 37 markers.
 Likewise, descendants of other Bradshaws from the British Isles who are close paternal relatives of John Bradshaw will closely match.
 Anyone of a different haplogroup, or differing from John's haplotype by more than just a few markers out of 37, cannot be considered to be of the same Bradshaw family.